maxmode/online-editor/README.md

 This is a simple multi-user online editor.

-Clients are changing text in the text area and the text is syncronized between all clients.
+Clients are changing text in a textarea and the text is syncronized between all clients.

 WebSockets technology is used to communicate between server and client.